 As discussed in our previous post on the importance of routine dental cleanings, there is more than one reason to visit your local dentist every six months.
 While Gingivitis is common and plaque buildup happens between visits to many patients, thorough cleaning by your dentist and removal of tartar at the gum line can eliminate the presence of Gingivitis in your mouth, and keep it from advancing further.
 In addition to a thorough cleaning of your teeth, your local dentist may opt to do a preventative treatment such as fluoride on your teeth to help maintain the health of your teeth in-between visits.

 While six-month cleanings are always important, if you notice soreness, sensitivity, or bleeding in your gums, it might be time to give your local dentist a call for a quick dental exam.
-At Hunsaker Dental, you can give us a call or shoot us an email to get on the schedule at our Salem, Monmouth, or Aumsville locations.
+At Hunsaker Dental, you can give us a call or shoot us an email to get on the schedule at our Salem, or Monmouth locations.
 Early detection is key for keeping gum disease at bay, so don’t lapse on your six-month cleanings!

 Periodontitis vs. Gingivitis